Thank you for your interest in joining Dickinson Dining Services as a student employee!

 No, work-study is not required and you may continue to work if your Work Study hours are exhausted.
 Other employers may choose to employ work-study hours only.

-No, all IDs must be the original item.
+All IDs must be the original item, no copies.

 You can visit a local branch HERE to set up an account.